-The investment returns are calculated using the relevant Fund's unit price and represent the combined income and capital return for the specific period.
-They are net of fees and costs (excluding the buy-sell spread and any investment performance fee payable), are pre-tax, and assume the reinvestment of distributions.
+1. The investment returns are calculated using the Fund's unit price and represent the combined income and capital return for the specific period.
+They are net of fees and costs (excluding the buy-sell spread), are pre-tax, and assume the reinvestment of distributions.
 The investment returns shown are historical and no warranty can be given for future performance.
 You should be aware that historical performance is not a reliable indicator of future performance.
-Due to the volatility of underlying assets of the Funds and other risk factors associated with investing, investment returns can be negative (particularly in the short-term).
+Due to the volatility of underlying assets of the Fund and other risk factors associated with investing, investment returns can be negative (particularly in the short-term).